-AI implementation services for teams that need the first system shipped.
+AI implementation services for teams that need the first system delivered.

 Implementation is the step between interest and operational change.
 It covers the workflow choice, integration work, review logic, and first live release the team can actually use.